Har-Kuun/OneClickDesktop/README.md

 ### General

 1. Q: Should I choose RDP or VNC?
-* A: I'd always choose RDP.
-It performs better than VNC by all means.
+* A: Forget about VNC.
+The new version only supports RDP, which provices faster speed and more stable connections.

 2. Q: Which OS should I use?
-* A: This script supports Ubuntu 18/20, Debian 10, and CentOS 7/8.
-OS choice mainly comes down to personal preferences.
-There are a couple points that I'd love to note here.
-If you choose Debian 10, LibreOffice will be installed out-of-the-box after running this script.
-If you choose CentOS 7/8, the script will install GNOME instead of XFCE4 desktop environment (hence the extra 0.5 GB RAM consumption); GNOME is fancier than XFCE4, but renders a bit slower.
-Also note that for CentOS 7/8, a lot of packages will be downloaded from third-party repositories (rpmfusion, rpmfind, etc.), or cloned from Github; if that is an issue to you, please use Debian or Ubuntu instead.
+* A: As of this point, this script supports Ubuntu 20.04 LTS, 22.04 LTS and Debian 11 (recommended) only.
+In future, Ubuntu 24.04 and Debian 12 support will be adde.

 3. Q: Should I use my root user or a non-root user to use my desktop?
 * A: For RDP, you should always use a non-root user, unless you wish to install some certain software on your desktop.
 To create a non-root user, simply run `adduser USERNAME` in your terminal or SSH.
-For VNC, there is no option to select an user unless you modify the script itself, so you don't have to worry about this.

 4. Q: Should I choose to set up Nginx reverse proxy and Let's Encrypt SSL?
 * A: Unless you are installing your desktop environment alongside a production environment (which is highly discouraged), you should always choose to set up Nginx reverse proxy and Let's Encrypt SSL.
 Please note that unless you enable SSL for your desktop access, your browser probably won't let you copy-paste between the remote desktop and your local computer.
 If you are installing this desktop environment alongside a production environment, you should set up your current webserver software (Apache, Nginx, Litespeed, Caddy, etc.) as a reverse proxy of http://127.0.0.1:8080/guacamole and set up SSL for it.

-5. Q: Are there any security measures that can be taken to make this desktop environment safer?
-* A: Yes.
-First of all, RDP is safer than VNC in this special case, so I would always choose RDP if possible.
-Secondly, I will set up firewall rules to only allow traffic through port 80 and 443, unless you need to connect to your desktop using other VNC/RDP client software other than your browser, and if that's the case, please change the default port (3389 for RDP and 5901 for VNC) to something else.

 ### Installation